Hari N. Spanou

 Hari Spanou (born 1964) is a writer from Cyprus.

 She studied medicine in Salonica, and now works as a doctor in Nicosia.
 Since making her literary debut in 2015, she has published several books, including Φυλάκιο (The Outpost, 2021).
-The novel was set against the backdrop of the 1974 Turkish invasion of Cyprus, and it was nominated for the EU Prize for Literature.
+The novel is set against the backdrop of the 1974 Turkish invasion of Cyprus, and it was nominated for the EU Prize for Literature.